A topic from the subject of Distillation in Chemistry.

 Equipment and Techniques

-• Distillation flask: The flask in which the liquid mixture is heated.
+• Distillation flask (boiling flask): The flask in which the liquid mixture is heated.

-• Condenser: A device that cools the vapor and condenses it back to a liquid.
+• Condenser (Liebig condenser, Graham condenser): A device that cools the vapor and condenses it back to a liquid.

-• Distilling head: A device that connects the flask to the condenser.
+• Distilling head (still head): A device that connects the flask to the condenser, often including a side arm for vapor collection.

 Data Analysis

-The data obtained from distillation experiments are analyzed to determine the composition of the liquid mixture.
-The data can be used to construct a phase diagram, which shows the relationship between the temperature, pressure, and composition of the liquid mixture.
+Data from distillation experiments (temperature vs. volume of distillate) is used to determine the composition of the liquid mixture.
+This data can be used to construct a boiling point diagram, which illustrates the relationship between temperature, pressure, and composition.

 Applications

-Distillation has a wide range of applications in chemistry, including:
+Distillation has numerous applications in chemistry and industry, including:

 Conclusion